 The Jewish Art collection of the Magnes provides a vivid depiction of the processes of Jewish integration into modern secular life since the mid-nineteenth century, and documents the ongoing debate about the definitions of Jewish identity in the modern world.
-Furthermore, the collection provides a record of the role played by the former Judah L. Magnes Museum in fostering a generation of California Jewish artists since the 1960s, encouraging them to articulate their Jewish identity, however complex.
-A recurrent theme in post-war art is the reflection on the Holocaust by witnesses and subsequent generations.
+The collection also provides a record of the role played by the former Judah L. Magnes Museum in fostering a generation of California Jewish artists since the 1960s, encouraging them to articulate their oftentimes complex Jewish identities.
+A recurrent theme in post-war art is the reflection on the Holocaust.

 The holdings include painting and sculpture, photography, works on paper and artist books, as well as digital and mixed media.
 Along with fine examples of American, European and Israeli art, works by California artists are also well represented.